JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 We need Android Studio for the tutorial.
 We may download and install it from the [https://developer.android.com/studio/](https://developer.android.com/studio/).
-Let's start the IDE and check if we see the Kotlin version
+Let's start the IDE and check if we see the fresh Kotlin version, namely
 {{ site.data.releases.latest.version }}
-or newer under the Kotlin section in the _Settings_ (or _Preferences_) dialog, in the _Languages & Frameworks_ | _Kotlin_ section.
+or newer under the Kotlin section _Languages & Frameworks_ | _Kotlin_
+in the _Settings_ (or _Preferences_) dialog of Android Studio.

-Let's first create a new Android project via *Start a new Android project* item of the Android Studio home screen.
+Our first step is to create a new Android project via the *Start a new Android project* item of the Android Studio home screen.
 We then proceed to select the *Empty Activity* option and click *Next*.
-It's important to select _Kotlin_ language in the wizard.
-Now we press the *Finish* button to create a new Android project.
+It's important to pick the _Kotlin_ language in the wizard.
+Now we press the *Finish* button to create our new Android project.

 <a name="gradle-upgrade"/>
 Kotlin/Native plugin requires a newer version of Gradle, let's patch the `gradle/wrapper/gradle-wrapper.properties` and use the following `distrubutionUrl`:
 ```
-distributionUrl=https\://services.gradle.org/distributions/gradle-4.7-all.zip
+distributionUrl=https\://services.gradle.org/distributions/gradle-5.5.1-all.zip
 ```

 We need to refresh the Gradle Project settings to apply these changes.
 Click on the `Sync Now` link or